XYQuadrat/xyquadrat-blog-legacy/_posts/2020-12-15-zerodivisors-in-rings.md

 > Find all zerodivisors in the ring $\mathbb{Z}_{25}.$

 How do we solve this task efficiently?
-First, we can recall that in a finite commutative all elements are either units or zerodivisors.
+First, we can recall that in a finite commutative ring all elements are either units or zerodivisors.
 Now, an element $a$ of the ring is a unit if and only if $\gcd(a,m) = 1$ (in the previously mentioned example, $m$ would be 25).

 Therefore all elements $a$ where $\gcd(a,m) \ne 1$ are zerodivisors.
 Phrased differently, this means that all elements that are **not** relatively prime to $m$ are zerodivisors of $\mathbb{Z}_m$.